About College Hockey Inc.

 Learn More: About NCAA Hockey | CHI Staff

-In just six years of existence, College Hockey Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.
+In less than 10 years of existence, College Hockey Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.

 The entity is operated under the auspices of a 12-member Board of Directors.
 It works closely with the commissioners of the six Division I men's hockey conferences and the coaching staffs and administrations of the 60 Division I programs.
 The organization was made possible by resources provided by USA Hockey, through a grant from the National Hockey League.